DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Being unable to cut back or stop using DMT

-People who abuse other psychoactive substances may have a higher risk for developing a psychological DMT addiction.
+People who abuse other psychoactive substances may have a higher risk of developing a psychological DMT addiction.

 According to the American Psychological Association, DMT users will not experience a withdrawal syndrome when they stop using the drug.
 However, they may experience some psychological and emotional side effects such as: